Analysis | The Bank of England Has a Transmission Problem

 Barring moving Christmas to the spring, there is going to be another dip in the final quarter of the year, with the summer rebound becoming a distant memory.
 This second national shuttering is unlikely to be quite as savage as the first, which saw gross domestic product plunge 20% between April and June.
 But Dan Hanson at Bloomberg Economics has already revised down his fourth-quarter estimate to -3% from +1% — a scenario he says will only get worse if the restrictions are extended deeper into December.

-The monetary policy committee will not put much reliance on the quarterly economic assessment presented at Thursday’s meeting, because not even real-time data can shed much light on how the next few months will pan out, let alone any Brexit conclusion.
-The central bank is likely to add 100 billion pounds ($130 billion) to its bond-buying program, ensuring that U.K. gilt yields stay firmly anchored, which will help the government fund its ballooning fiscal support.
+The monetary policy committee won’t put much reliance on the quarterly economic assessment because not even real-time data can shed much light on how the next few months will pan out, let alone any Brexit conclusion.
+The central bank added a larger-than-expected 150 billion pounds ($195 billion) to its bond-buying program on Thursday, ensuring U.K. gilt yields stay firmly anchored, which will help the government fund its ballooning fiscal support.

 So until the economic fog clears, the best thing the monetary policy committee can do is to follow the playbook it’s used from the onset of the pandemic, which Governor Andrew Bailey has described as going “big and fast.”
-Action on Thursday would certainly qualify as fast, and it is pretty certain also to be big.
-But for home owners who need to either roll over existing mortgages or take out new loans, the economic pain will only get worse.
+Thursday’s action certainly qualifies as both those things, and there’s a clear willingness to do more.
+But for homeowners who need to either roll over existing mortgages or take out new loans, the economic pain will only get worse.

 This column does not necessarily reflect the opinion of the editorial board or Bloomberg LP and its owners.

-Note: (This column was updated with details of extra BOE bond buying.)